Academic year: The time during which an educational institution holds classes.

 Free Application for Federal Student Aid (FAFSA): The federal form that must be completed annually for a student to be considered for all federal financial aid funds.
-The FAFSA consists of numerous questions regarding the student's finances, as well as those of his/her family; these are entered into a formula that determines the EFC (Estimated Family Contribution).
+The FAFSA consists of numerous questions regarding the student's finances, as well as those of his/her family; these are entered into a formula that determines the EFC (Expected Family Contribution).

 FSA ID:The FSA ID is a username and password combination that serves as a student’s or parent’s identifier to allow access to personal information in various U.S. Department of Education systems and acts as a digital signature on some online forms.